stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/06-run-the-migrated-application.md

 ``mvn wildfly:start wildfly:add-resource wildfly:shutdown``{{execute T1}}

+Wait for a `BUILD SUCCESS` message.
+If it fails, check that you made all the correct changes and try again!

 > NOTE: The reason we are using `wildfly:start` and `wildfly:shutdown` is because the `add-resource` command requires a running server.
 After we have added these resource we don't have to run this command again.

 ## Deploying the application